Your Residential Status-Resident or Non-Resident (NRI)

 # Types of Funds-Equity Funds or Non-Equity Funds-

-Any fund which invests 65% or more in equity is called as Equity Fund.
-For example, large-cap funds, multi-cap funds, small and mid-cap funds or equity-oriented balanced funds (where the equity exposure is 65% or more) are all called equity-oriented funds.
+Any fund which invests 65% or more in equity is called an Equity Fund.
+For example, large-cap funds, multi-cap funds, small and mid-cap funds, or equity-oriented balanced funds (where the equity exposure is 65% or more) are all called equity-oriented funds.

 # Holding periods of Investment–

-Whereas in the case of debt funds, holding period more than 3 years is considered as long-term.
-If holding period of debt funds is less than 3 years, then it is considered as short-term and taxed accordingly.
+Whereas in the case of debt funds, a holding period of more than 3 years is considered as long-term.
+If the holding period of debt funds is less than 3 years, then it is considered short-term and taxed accordingly.